Readit News logoReadit News

 094459 commented on Back to the future: Writing 6502 assembler with Amazon Q Developer community.aws/content/2oE... · Posted by u/ingve

-nxobject · 10 months ago
+nxobject · a year ago

 This raises the question: what information did Amazon Q ingest to be able to write C64 Basic, and from where – OCR'd books and magazine off Google Books?
 Online tutorials?
 That would explain whether it would be possible to adapt this workflow to supporting other relatively obscure platforms, with a limited documentation set that's certainly not available online on the internet in easily parsable HTML: e.g. PDP-11 assembly, Turbo Pascal, classic Macintosh/Macintosh Toolbox, etc.